 Here I am going to discuss issues generic to this scenario.
-They may not all apply to you but its better to be aware.
+This article was written with software work sharing between development companies.
+If you are working with a freelancer then that opens up a whole new can of worms.
+These may not all apply to you but its better to be aware.

 If there are more than one companies involved in a work process, there is always a chance that there is miscommunication or lack of understanding of each other’s point of views.
 One company maybe using Jira while the other maybe using the Trello.
 Both companies will be probably be maintaining their own task lists and will have their own priorities.
 Clients communicate similar information to both parties but the task scheduling can vary.